johnreyes96/mathematical-methods-and-optimization/README.md

 # Numerical methods, mathematical optimization and operations research
-Repository of formulas and procedures of numerical methods, mathematical optimization and operations research done in Python and Jupyter Notebook.
+Repository of formulas and procedures of numerical methods, mathematical optimization and operations research realized in Python and Jupyter Notebook.

 ## Numerical methods
 * Newpthon Raphson modified